-- (3) The Contest Jury has the right to waive penalties if missing roll call was not due to the competitor's negligence.
-This would be determined at a hearing convened for the purpose of hearing a protest over the penalties being imposed by the Chief Judge. - (b) Introduction of Judges, Starter, Contest Jury, and other contest officials. - (c) Introduction of FAA officials. - (d) Weather forecast and winds aloft. - (e) Official wind direction for the flight(s) immediately following the briefing.
+- (3) The Contest Jury has the right to waive penalties if missing roll call was due to circumstances beyond the competitor's control. - (b) Introduction of Judges, Starter, Contest Jury, and other contest officials. - (c) Introduction of FAA officials. - (d) Weather forecast and winds aloft. - (e) Official wind direction for the flight(s) immediately following the briefing.
 If the official wind direction is subsequently changed by the Chief Judge, pilots will be notified of the change by the Starter during his or her final briefing.
-(See 4.9.3 and 4.10.1) - (f) Description of the Aerobatic Box, and Deadline if appropriate.
+(See 4.9.3 and 4.10.1) - (f) Description of the Aerobatic Box, judges' location relative to the box, and Deadline if applicable.